In the wake of Covid-19, there has been a surge in Internet users worldwide, consuming more content on mobile than ever before.

-In fact, a recent report from a digital solutions provider, Oberlo, shows that mobile web traffic accounts for 54.8% of global web traffic in 2021.
+In fact, a study by Techjury (a software company) in 2023 reveals that 70% of web traffic comes from mobile users.
 With such huge traffic, don’t you think it is important to maintain mobile friendly content?

-Having mobile friendly content doesn’t just mean improving mobile responsiveness or resizing web pages, but it also means optimizing your overall web content for mobiles.
-Be it text, videos, slideshows or other assets, you must optimize them in a way that provides value to your content marketing strategy and target audience.
+Having mobile friendly content doesn’t just mean improving mobile responsiveness or resizing web pages, but it also means optimising your overall web content for mobile devices.
+Be it text, videos, slideshows or other assets, you must optimise them in a way that provides value to your content strategy and target audience.

-To improve the overall experience and meet marketing goals, marketers need to start creating/optimizing content for mobile users.
-So, how can you incorporate mobile friendly content in your marketing strategy?
-We shed light on the 6 ways to create powerful mobile friendly content for your website in 2022.
+To improve the overall experience and meet marketing goals, marketers need to start creating content for mobile users.

-The key solution that you can apply to give undivided attention to your users would be offering simplicity in the mobile friendly content you write.
+The key solution that you can apply to give undivided attention to your users would be to offer simplicity in the mobile-friendly content you write.
 And the best way to do it is to effectively use whitespaces i.e, adding space in between your content.

 This will help get your audience some breathing space while reading the content and understand what they should really focus on.

 What can be the biggest curse for any web content?
-The answer is not telling your target audience/readers what to do next after reading the content.
+The answer is not telling your readers what to do next after reading the content.

-That’s why placing effective and relevant CTAs for your readers that tell them what to do next will help you meet the main objectives of conversions and assisting your audience through the marketing and sales funnel.
+Placing relevant CTAs in your content piece can help you meet the main objectives of conversions and assist your audience through the marketing and sales funnel.

 According to Brain Rules, if a relevant image/video is paired with the required information, readers retain 65% of the information three days later.

-Performing this additional step before publishing will help you to give quality content to your readers, eventually increasing your brand value and building trust.
+Performing this quality check before publishing will help you to give quality content to your readers, eventually increasing your brand value and building trust.

-We hope you liked these 6 ways to effectively craft mobile friendly content for your target audience.
-If you need more information on how you can improve your content performance, feel free to reach out to us.
+We hope you like these 6 ways to effectively craft mobile friendly content for your target audience.
+If you need more information on how you can improve your content performance, TransFunnel is just a click away from you.